dkick/clj-sql-parser/README.md

 # com.github.dkick/clj-sql-parser

-Uses Java SQL Parser to transpile SQL into Honey SQL.
+Inspired by [Macaw](https://github.com/metabase/macaw), this uses Java SQL Parser to transpile SQL into Honey SQL.
 This is currently being tested against a number of DBT compiled SQL files targetting Databricks SQL, and the testing has been targetted mostly against those files, at the moment.

 ## Usage